 I found the intentions page really hard to do.
-I'm not used to thinking in terms of months and find it difficult to translate monthly intentions into actual tasks.
-I did find the planning tools in Do What You Love's New Year Revolution helped with this somewhat but it still doesn't seem as natural as a weekly plan.
+I’m not used to thinking in terms of months and find it difficult to translate monthly intentions into actual tasks.
+I did find the planning tools in Do What You Love‘s New Year Revolution (no longer available) helped with this somewhat but it still doesn’t seem as natural as a weekly plan.
 Anyone got any useful tips for putting together a monthly spread, or how I can translate it into daily tasks?

 The habits grid is why you should pay attention in mathematics class.
 I’m not very good at drawing straight lines, or calculating where to draw lines so the boxes are the same size.
 I ended up with too many boxes in my grid of different sizes many of which were too small to fill in.
 Oh, and I should mention that pencil smudges.